ibm-wsc/hyper-protect-virtual-servers-workshop/docs/securebuild-lab/build.md

         +---------------------+------------------------------------------------------------------------------------------+
         ```

-7. Output the repository registration file (just in case the `sb init` command got interrupted before completing)
+7. From the original terminal window that you ran `hpvs sb init`, output the repository registration file (just in case the `sb init` command got interrupted before completing)

     ``` bash
     echo "${passphrase}" | hpvs sb regfile \